-Now, let’s take a look at how you can install any package using Yay and some basic yay usage as well.
+Now, let’s look at how you can install any package using Yay and some basic yay usage.

 How to use yay to install packages

-To install any application, the first search on the AUR website to get the package name.
-For example, to install featherpad text editor run the below command.
+The first search on the AUR website to install any application to get the package name.
+For example, to install featherpad text editor, run the below command.

 yay -S featherpad

 After installation, you can find the application launcher in the application menu.